hychen39/javascript_teach/ch3/ch_03_part_2.md

 ---

-Example 20: Define the FIAT500 class in ES6.
+Example: Define the FIAT500 class in ES6.

 ```javascript
 class FIAT500 {